-It is currently anticipated that prior to the completion of this offering, our board of directors and our stockholders will adopt the 2018 Plan, which will become effective on the date on which this prospectus is declared effective by the SEC.
+Our board of directors has adopted the 2018 Plan, and it became effective on the date on which the registration statement of which this prospectus is part was declared effective by the SEC.

 General

 The 2018 Plan will cover the grant of awards to our employees (including officers), non-employee consultants and non-employee directors and those of our affiliates.
 For purposes of the 2018 Plan, our affiliates include any corporation, partnership, limited liability company, joint venture or other entity, with respect to which we, directly or indirectly, own either (i) stock of a corporation possessing more than fifty percent (50%) of the total combined voting power of all classes of stock entitled to vote, or more than fifty percent (50%) of the total value of all shares of all classes of stock of such corporation, or (ii) an aggregate of more than fifty percent (50%) of the profits interest or capital interest of any non-corporate entity.